Sangita Narayana

-The Sangita Narayana (IAST: 'Sangīta Nārāyana') is a 17th-century musical treatise belonging to the tradition of Odissi music, written by musician Kabiratna Purusottama Misra and attributed to Gajapati Sarbagya Jagannatha Narayana Deva of Paralakhemundi.
-It is the one of the most important musical treatises discovered from Odisha and is one of the fundamental texts followed in Odissi music till date.
+The Sangita Narayana (IAST: 'Sangīta Nārāyana') is a 17th-century musical treatise belonging to the tradition of Odissi music (a genre of classical music in India), written by musician Kabiratna Purusottama Misra and attributed to Gajapati Sarbagya Jagannatha Narayana Deva of Paralakhemundi.
+It is one of the most important musical treatises discovered from Odisha and is one of the fundamental texts followed in Odissi music till date.
 The treatise was first published by the Odisha Sangeet Natak Akademi in 1966, followed by a critical edition published by the Indira Gandhi National Centre for the Arts in 2009.
 Manuscripts of the work are found across India, indicating its national circulation.
 In 1987, Jonathan Katz in his D. Phil. thesis extensively analysed the musicological portions of the Sangitanarayana.

 Author

 Purusottama Misra hailed from a family of musicians and litterateurs.
 He is known to have composed another musical treatise by the name of Talasangraha, which is unavailable.
 In the Sangita Narayana, several older treatises are cited, including Vishnu Purana, Narada Samhita, Shiva Samhita, Parshurama Samhita, Brihaddeshi, Kohaliyam, Sangita Ratnakara, Panchamasara Samhita, Sangita Ratnamala, Sangita Damodara, Sangita Kaumudi, Gita Prakasa among others.
 The work is dated to 1646-50 AD by Dr. Mamata Mishra based on comparative study with the work of the Narayana Misra's Sangita Sarani, Narayana being the son of Purusottama.
 Prof. Mandakranta Bose too dates it to the 17th century.

 The patron of the work Gajapati Jagannatha Narayana Deva was the erstwhile ruler of Paralakhemundi, one of the largest and most powerful kingdoms in ancient Odisha.
 The king identifies himself as a disciple of Kabiratna Purusottama Misra in a graceful tribute to his Guru.